 If you love theme parks then you’ll want to spend a couple days at least in Busch Gardens.
 It’s by far one of the best theme parks in the US.

 Buy a ticket to Colonial Williamsburg so you can tour the historic buildings and attend the different presentations.
+You can even take a tour with a costumed guide.
 If you like history then a visit to nearby Yorktown and Jamestowne are also a must!

 Downtown Williamsburg is right next to Colonial Williamsburg and The College of William & Mary so you’ll find lots of shops, restaurants, and boutiques here.